Transcribe audio from streaming input

 Perform streaming speech recognition on a local file

 Below is an example of performing streaming speech recognition on a local audio file.
-There is a 10 MB limit on all streaming requests sent to the API.
+There is a 25 KB limit on audio sent in the requests of a stream.
 This limit applies to to both the initial StreamingRecognize request and the size of each individual message in the stream.
 Exceeding this limit will throw an error.

 Python